The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 Currently, most tenancies are Assured Shorthold Tenancies (ASTs) which means it’s usually for a fixed term (such as 12 months) before becoming a periodic tenancy if the tenant stays beyond the fixed term.

-The Renters’ Rights Bill pledges to make all tenancies periodic.
+The Renters’ Rights Act makes all tenancies periodic.
 As a result, tenancies will have no end date.
 Tenants will be able to end the tenancy by giving two months’ notice or the landlord will be able to end the tenancy by serving a Section 8 notice.

 3. Introducing a landlord ombudsman